 Explore your attitudes about bread and let yourself eat bread in moderation!

 What Should You Eat When You’re Craving Bread, Sweets And Other Carbs?

 Here are some quick ideas on what you may want to try to eat when you are craving carbs:

 (Notice how this still allows you to eat the carb you are getting food cravings for, but we also pair that carb with a healthy fat or protein source)

-- Instead of just plain bread, try whole wheat bread with avocado
+- Instead of just plain white bread, try whole wheat bread with avocado

 - Try hummus with whole grain crackers instead instead of just plain crackers

 - If you are craving something sweet, try sweet fruit like strawberries or another type of berry

 - If you are craving pasta, try a whole wheat or bean pasta option for slower burning carbs and new flavors